haormj/haormj/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on @Danale
+- 🔭 I’m currently working on @Baidu
 - 🌱 I’m currently learning computer vision
 - 📫 How to reach me: haormj@gmail.com